 Young drivers are at risk on our roads

-Drivers aged between 17 and 25 are more likely to be in a collision.
+Drivers aged between 17 and 25 are more likely to be in a collision, largely due to age and inexperience.

 The best way to start driving is safely